 By Dr. Graham A. Colditz, Siteman Cancer Center

-It's your health and your family’s health.
+It's your health.
 Take control.

 EDITOR’S NOTE: Dr. Graham A. Colditz, associate director of prevention and control at Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis, is an internationally recognized leader in cancer prevention and the creator of the free prevention tool YourDiseaseRisk.com.
 The Phelps Health Delbert Day Cancer Institute is part of the Siteman Cancer Network.